Skip to main content

 • “Tailor my resume for this job description: …” (uses tailor_resume)

-The AI will use get_resume to inspect your current resume before making changes with patch_resume.
+The AI will use reactive_resume_get_resume to inspect your current resume before making changes with reactive_resume_patch_resume.
 This ensures the correct JSON paths are used.
+Use reactive_resume_update_resume for name, slug, tags, and public visibility (not for section content).

 Troubleshooting